ikail96/ikail96/README.md

   - Trying to master Javascript
   - Exploring JQuery and React
   - Leaarning how to style pages with SASS
-  - Making responsive pages with Bootstrap
+  - Making responsive pages with Bootstrap and WordPress
+  - Searching and learning the world of coding
+  - Getting familiar with GitHub
   - Eager to reach the level of Full Stack Developer